steffiso/Datalution/readme.txt

 GETTING STARTED
 ----------------------------------------------------------------------------------------------------
 - To use this tool, two different sights are provided:
-	- User- Console: to get and put entities
+	- User- Console (/user): to get and put entities
-	- Admin- Console: to make schema changes or add new entitiy types
+	- Admin- Console (/admin): to make schema changes or add new entitiy types
 - Supported commands have the following syntax: e.g.
 	1. In the user console:
 	- get Player.id=1